-There’s multiple ways to tell if a link is an affiliation link; for a start all of our affiliation links will have a symbol near them pointing out a disclaimer (which will be in place by the start of 2018).
-You’ll also notice a prolonged URL when you click through a link, and if you’re running a cookie tracker then you’ll probably see a new one fly up.
+There’s multiple ways to tell if a link is an affiliation link; You’ll notice a prolonged URL when you click through a link, and if you’re running a cookie tracker then you’ll probably see a new one fly up.
 Finally, a lot of our affiliation partners are kind enough to flag up exactly how many pennies would go to us from your transaction; and it’s worth noting that you can normally opt out at the checkout.

 There is, of course, no obligation for you to click through any affiliation links.
 If you find the concept abysmal then simply don’t click them.

 A quick word on adverts.
 We really hate pop-ups, we hate auto-run videos, and we hate being told how “This X from <your town> won <yourcurrency>1,000,000 this way” — so you won’t find any of that rubbish on the site.
-What you will find at times is a background advert, or a sidebar advert, or possibly an advert betwixt a few entires on an archive roll (although not a post, savvy?)
+What you will find at times is a background advert, or a sidebar advert, or possibly an advert betwixt a few entires on an archive roll.

 These will all be plain to see, and probably even be blocked by your ad-block.
 That said, goodness me we’ll avoid everything invasive and the hope is that we’ll just be running images as ads.